 The 20-pin male block connector is connected to the ATX power supply.
-The neighboring socket is for the auxiliary power plug use.
 The 4-pin male block connector is for the 12V power use.
-All the three connectors are linked with your ATX power supply.
+They are linked with your ATX power supply.
 The plug from the power supply will only insert in one orientation because of the different hole sizes.
 Find the proper orientation and push down firmly making sure that the pins are aligned.